UNDERGRADUATE SATISFACTORY ACADEMIC PROGRESS

 The Financial Aid Appeals Committee will establish and publish deadline dates each semester for the submission of Appeals, although the latest an Appeal will be accepted for consideration for the current semester is the official record date.
 Appeals received after this date will be reviewed at the discretion of the Financial Aid Appeals Committee.
 The decision of the Financial Aid Appeals Committee is final.
 Students will be notified via email regarding their outcome of their appeal.

-Students on Financial Aid Suspension, who are meeting academic standing, may continue their coursework at UTB and TSC; however, payment for those courses must be made by the student without financial aid.
+Students on Financial Aid Suspension, who are meeting academic standing, may continue their coursework at UTB; however, payment for those courses must be made by the student without financial aid.
 Students may reestablish financial aid eligibility by regaining GOOD standing based on the Undergraduate Financial Aid Satisfactory Academic Progress standards:

 - A minimum Cumulative Grade Point Average (GPA) of 2.000